ChemeketaCS/csweb/content/advising/mock_schedule/index.md

 <h4>General Notes</h4>
 {{% alert info %}}
 * This assumes you finish an ASOT-CS or AAOT degree at Chemeketa.
 If you do not finish the complete degree, you need to make sure to meet the general ed requirements of the school you transfer to.
-* Comm 111: Although there are other options to satisfy the ASOT-CS/AAOT, many schools require Comm 111 as part of their major requirements.
+* Comm 111: Although there are other options to satisfy the ASOT-CS/AAOT, many schools require Comm111 as part of their major requirements.
 * To earn the ASOT-CS or AAOT you must earn 90 credits of qualifying classes.
 This schedule does not necessarily include 90 credits.
 * Make sure one arts/social sciences course meets the Cultural Literacy requirement.
 {{% /alert %}}

 <script type="text/javascript" src="mock_schedule.js" defer></script>
 <link rel="stylesheet" href="mock_schedule.css">